What do Forex and FX stand for?

 Most investors and traders will search for techniques to decrease the possible risk associated with the exposure of their investments.
 One such approach is hedging.

-Hedging is the process of purchasing or selling financial instruments to offset or balance your present holdings and, as a result, minimize the risk of your exposure.
+Hedging is the process of purchasing or selling financial instruments to offset or balance your present holdings and minimize the risk of your exposure.

-A hedge is a method used in forex to limit the risk of adverse price changes in currencies.
+A hedge limits the risk of adverse price changes in currencies in forex.
 Forex hedging is a strategy for reducing and minimizing your current exposure to various types of risk.

 By hedging against risks, different players in the forex market strategically take advantage of the available instruments in the market in order to offset unfavorable price movements.